koswald/VBScript/.Net/config/ReadMe.md

 The locations of `csc.exe` and `regasm.exe`
 are configurable in [exeLocations].bat and [DotNetCompiler.config].

 ### CreateEventSource.vbs

-After compiling and registering the libraries (see the `build` folder [ReadMe]), running [CreateEventSource].vbs is recommended in order for errors to be logged with the `VBScripting` source name, rather than with the somewhat misleading `WSH` source name.
+`CreateEventSource.vbs` is called automatically by running `Setup.vbs` in the project's root folder, adding the event log source `VBScripting` to the Application log.
+It can be run again as a quick way to verify that the source has been added.

 ### Recommended git configuration